delay/docker_vps_starter/README.md

 1. Copy sample.env to .env file and then update this file with your own settings.
 2. If you need run this container manually: `docker-compose up -d --build`.
 This is needed so it will run the node server when it sets up the container.
 3. When developing on your desktop from inside the app directory you can `npm run dev -- --open` to start the dev server.
-4. The sveltekit app is in the app directory.
-Edit this to create your app.
+4. The sveltekit app is in the sveltekit/app directory.
+Edit this directory to create your app.
 You can use the directus app to save and load data for your sveltekit app.